SEAP Southeast Asia Pilot-1

 A small island at the entrance to the sound affords good shelter for either season.
 Anchorage is in approximately 5 metres.
 The passage between Koh Wa Yai and Koh Wa Noi is narrow but navigable with care.

-There is a sandy beach on the northwest point, commonly visited by hoards of returning sea canoe day tourists between 3-5pm.
+There is a sandy beach on the northwest point.
+Hoards of returning sea canoe day tourists commonly visited this beach between 3-5pm.

 Click to view Thailand photo gallery.